 (9) One hears the term “cosmicism” in relation to Lovecraft.
 What is cosmicism and how does it relate to Lovecraft’s atheism and materialism?

 Answer: Cosmicism, or “cosmic indifferentism”, as Lovecraft also refers to it, is his belief and, in a sense, his metaphysical stance, that human life and human concerns, and in fact, the earth itself, is of minimal significance in the great, cosmic expanse of the universe, and that, furthermore, there is no real purpose or direction to human life and certainly, no divine direction or oversight guiding human affairs.
 This rather bleak view of humanity’s place in the universe doesn’t have any connection with atheism or materialism per se.
-Certainly, it might be easier for an atheist to accept the premise of cosmic indifference, but a strongly religious thinker can accept this premise as well, making the argument that there are gods (or goddesses) in the universe, but these entities are, in effect, indifferent and uncaring about humanity.
+Certainly, it might be easier for an atheist to accept the premises of cosmic indifference, but a strongly religious thinker can accept these premises as well, making the argument that there are gods (or goddesses) in the universe, but these entities are, in effect, indifferent and uncaring about humanity.
 Likewise, a materialist is free to accept the notion of cosmic indifference or not at his or her discretion.

 (10) Apart from his cosmic indifferentism, scholars often allude to Lovecraft’s “philosophy.”
 What is Lovecraft’s connection with contemporary philosophical thought?